denesfilotas/vscode-blitz3d/README.md

 ## Known Issues

 - Variables might not be recognized when no explicit declaration is present
-- Changedir command prevents the extension from importing files correctly
+- Include files might not be recognized when filename is not explicitly specified or after using changedir
-- Custom commands and DLLs are not supported
+- Functions defined in userlibs without a decorated name are not highlighted in decls files
 - Hangs and unexpected behaviour (without code loss) can be experienced rarely